Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 3. Ensure the presence of the catalina.properties and context.xml files in the Tomcat conf directory.

-DSE does not start after the upgrade if those files are missing.
+DSE won’t start after the upgrade if these files are missing.

-4. If earlier DSE versions use a custom configuration for the Solr UI web.xml, change:
+4. If earlier DSE versions use a custom configuration for the Solr UI web.xml, change the following configuration:

 <filter-class>com.datastax.bdp.search.solr.auth.DseAuthenticationFilter</filter-class>